johnnysprinkles/yamhill/README.md

   if you fetch a value and it's within 10 seconds of being expired, kick off a new call.
 * `maxItems`: How many items to keep in the LRU cache.
 Defaults to 100.
-* `keyFn`: A function that takes an array of arguments and returns a string, used as the cache key.
+* `keyFn`: A function that takes the arguments and returns a string, used as the cache key.
 Defaults to undefined, which is fine for when your async function is parameterless.